pivot-access-ltd/bma-offline-docs/src/how-to-connect-maas-networks-5164.md

 [tabs]
 [tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]
+To edit a machine interface:

-1. From a machine's "Interfaces" page, click the menu icon for the interface to be edited and select "Edit Physical" from the resulting menu.
+1. From a machine's "Interfaces" page, click the menu icon for the interface to be edited and select *Edit Physical* from the resulting menu.

-Four modes determine how a subnet address is assigned when MAAS deploys the machine.
-You can select one of these modes by clicking on the "IP mode" drop-down menu:

--   **Auto assign**: MAAS will assign a random static address (`iface eth0 inet static`).
-The pool of available addresses depends on whether the subnet is managed or unmanaged (see [Subnet management](/t/how-to-connect-maas-networks/5164#heading--how-to-toggle-subnet-management)).

--   **Static assign**: The administrator will specify a static address using a secondary field.

--   **DHCP**: The machine leases a dynamic IP address, via either MAAS-managed DHCP or an external DHCP server.

--   **Unconfigured**: The interface is not configured.
+2. Select an *IP mode* from the drop-down menu.
+More information about IP modes is found in [About networks](/t/about-networks/6880##heading--IP-modes).

-Press the "Save" button to apply the changes.
+3. Press *Save* to apply the changes.
 [/tab]
 [tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="CLI"]
 If you want to edit the IP assignment mode of a network interface, the existing subnet link first needs to be removed.